Azure/Communication/special-order-numbers.md

 In some countries, releasing a telephone number needs to be done through our Service Desk team.
 To release the telephone number in these countries, follow the steps below:

-1) Send an email witht he numbers you need to be released to acstnrequest@microsoft.com.
+1) Send an email with the numbers you need to be released to acstnrequest@microsoft.com.
 Use "ACS Number Release Request" as part of your subject line

 2) Our Service Desk team will let you know once the request is completed.